-This post was in my draft box as I was waiting to get a video of Monster’s Welcome Brigade.
-Monster passed away in December when I was overseas.
-The neighbours videoed the funeral service but I have not been able to look at it as I still feel sad when I think of him.
+This post was in my draft box whilst I waited to get a video of Monster.
+Sadly he passed away in December when I was overseas.
+The neighbours videoed the funeral service but I have not been able to look at it.
+Too sad.

-I also feel I have let him down by not telling his story and have been saddened by my omission.
-Although it still hurts when I think about him, I feel he deserves to be introduced even though he is not with us.
+I also feel sad that I have let him down by not telling his story and although it still hurts when I think about him, I feel he deserves to be introduced even though he is not with us.

 This post is thus in the present tense as originally written.

 Rest in peace Mon … I love you so ~♥~

 “Yesterday for the first time I thought I had given you a wrong name.
 You are so loyal, faithful and loving … how can I keep calling you Monster?